pedsm/musicLab/README.md

 **The fix**

 The fix is less than an elegant solution, but it is a working one.
-The point of this project may a remind you is to generate random melodies which sound good.
-Not create a super complex system which will be musically smart as a human being.
+The point of this project may I remind you is to generate random melodies which sound good.
+Not create a super complex system which will be as musically smart as a human being.
 So the fix was dirty and simple.
 Instead of taking the input of `[0,2,2,2]` and reverse engineering the notes.
 I map the relative positions of those to a common western scale.
-Right now the major scale
+Right now the major scale.

 ```javascript
 const s = scale('major').map(transpose(baseNote))